budgiedownunder/maze/docs/README.md

 ## Introduction

 This project is an experimental project for managing and solving mazes.
-The documentation here will help you get started with setup, understand the architecture, and contribute to the project effectively.
+The documentation here will help you get started with setup and understand the architecture.

 ## Project Structure